GeoMOER/moer-mpg-data-analysis/docs/units/_unit03/unit03-04_csv_io.md

 course the general application of the each R function, type `?<function name>` (e.g. `?read.table`) in an R console.

-After you executing the `read.table` function above, the content of the csv file is stored into a two dimensional data frame called `df` in the example above.
+After you execute the `read.table` function above, the content of the csv file is stored into a two dimensional data frame called `df` in the example above.

-A quick way to check if everything is fine is to display the first few lines of the data file using the `head` function (without the 2, it will print 5 lines as a standard setting).
+A quick way to check if everything is fine is to display the first few lines of the data file using the `head` function (without the 2, it will print 6 lines as a standard setting).

 ```r
 head(df, 2)